ricallinson/bs/README.md

 ### `unpack(array_argument)`

-Returns an array from a function argument if the value was an array.
+Returns an array from a string if the value was a packed array.

 ```javascript
 func foo(arr) {